meditto/ts-color-converter/README.md

-# CssColorConverter
+# TsColorConverter

-CssColorConverter is a TypeScript library for converting between various color formats (HEX, RGB, RGBA, HSL, HSLA, HSB, HSBA).
+TsColorConverter is a TypeScript library for converting between various color formats (HEX, RGB, RGBA, HSL, HSLA, HSB, HSBA).
 It provides a simple and consistent API for color manipulation and conversion.

 ## Features